Remington Model 1858

-The Remington-Beals Model Revolvers along with subsequent models and variations were percussion revolvers manufactured by Eliphalet Remington & Sons in .31 (Pocket) .36 (Navy) or .44 (Army) caliber, used during the American Civil War, and was the beginning of a successful line of medium and large frame pistols.
+The Remington-Beals Model Revolvers along with subsequent models and variations were percussion revolvers manufactured by Eliphalet Remington & Sons in .31 (Pocket) .36 (Navy) or .44 (Army) caliber, used during the American Civil War, and were the beginning of a successful line of medium and large frame pistols.
 They are commonly, though inaccurately, referred to as the Model 1858 due to the patent markings on its New Model barrels, "PATENTED SEPT.
 14, 1858/E. REMINGTON & SONS, ILION, NEW YORK, U.S.A./NEW MODEL."; although wide scale production did not start until 1861.

 The Remington revolver was a secondary, supplemental issue firearm for the Union Army until the Colt factory fire of 1864.
 Due to the fire, the Colt 1860 Army was not available for some time.
 Subsequently, large numbers of the Remington revolver were ordered by the U.S. government.
 Samuel Remington traveled to Washington in the fall of 1861, offering to sell his revolvers to the government at a cost of $15 each—or $10 less than what Colt was charging the Ordnance Department for its .44-cal. revolvers.
 Even with the reduced cost, the Army, by the end of March 1862, had taken delivery from the Remington factory of only 7,250 .36-cal. revolvers and 850 .44-cal.
 Beals revolvers at a cost to the Army of $15 each.

 It saw use in the American West, both in its original percussion configuration and as a metallic cartridge conversion, as well as around the world.